Bio

 (2025).

-Asset Prices and Credit with Diagnostic Expectations.
+Asset Prices and Credit with Diagnostic Expectations (opens in new tab).

 Federal Reserve Bank of San Francisco Working Paper 2025-15.